andrewalker/wp-category-meta/readme.txt

 3. Go to your Administration interface in the "Settings" menu a new "Category Meta" page is created.
 Configure the meta you want to use.
 4. go to your Administration interface, in the "Category" menu -> new fields are displayed in the category creation/modification form with the meta you configured.
+5. That's it!
-5. That's it!6. you can use the folowing functions into your templates to retreive 1 meta:
+6. you can use the folowing functions into your templates to retreive 1 meta:
 `
 if (function_exists('get_terms_meta'))
 {
     $metaValue = get_terms_meta($category_id, $meta_key);
 }
 `
-6. you can use the folowing functions into your templates to retreive all meta:
+7. you can use the folowing functions into your templates to retreive all meta:
 `
 if (function_exists('get_all_terms_meta'))
 {